 After applying the changes to all slaves, promote a slave to become the new master:

 After the slave has become the new master, you can shutdown and restart the old master node to apply the change.

 Now that we have applied the change directly on the database, as well as the configuration file, it will take until the next configuration import to see the change reflected in the configuration stored in ClusterControl.
 If you are less patient, you can schedule an immediate configuration import by pressing the “Import” button.

 PostgreSQL Configuration Management

 For PostgreSQL, the Configuration Management works a bit different from the MySQL Configuration Management.
 In general, you have the same functionality here: change the configuration, import configurations for all nodes and define/alter templates.

 The difference here is that you can immediately change the whole configuration file and write this configuration back to the database node.

 If the changes made requires a restart, a “Restart” button will appear that allows you to restart the node to apply the changes.

 MongoDB Configuration Management

 In this blog post we learned about how to manage, alter and template your configurations in ClusterControl.
 Changing the templates can save you a lot of time when you have deployed only one node in your topology.
 As the template will be used for new nodes, this will save you from altering all configurations afterwards.
-However for MySQL based nodes changing the configuration on all nodes has become trivial due to the new Configuration Management interface.
+However for MySQL and MongoDB based nodes, changing the configuration on all nodes has become trivial due to the new Configuration Management interface.